pmem/pmdk/doc/pmreorder/pmreorder.1.md

 }
 ```

-Example of configutation on library level
+Example of configuration on library level
 (affecting all library functions):
 ```
 {